Prolog Comparison

 Prolog

 A free Prolog implementation using Java.
-I haven't checked
+I haven't checked it out, but it looks quite promising.

 - Strawberry Prolog